 CEO Neil Moody presents to the Select Standing Committee on Finance and Government Services for Budget 2018

 Each year the budget committee travels around B.C. for pre-budget hearings.
 British Columbians can contribute to a session in person, and submit a written version.
 Neil Moody presented to the committee on October 11, outlining CHBA BC's asks for a renovation tax credit for energy efficiency and changes to the property transfer tax.
 Read the full text of Neil's presentation here.
 Read the full written submission by CHBA BC using this link.

 Step Code costing study released in early Fall 2017

 A significant costing study was completed by BC Housing and other partners to determine possible cost increases or decreases with the new BC Energy Step Code.
 This was a key request of industry groups, including CHBA BC, to understand the possible impact on affordability.
 As the BC Energy Step Code is performance-based, this costing study analyzed various combinations of materials that could meet the requirements of each step, such as options for walls, windows, space heating and HRV.
 A possible 129,024,000 combinations were modelled in the exercise.
-The costing study is expected in late summer, early Fall 2017.

 Residential construction data for 2016 available

 Each year, CHBA National releases economic data for cities across the country.
 This data demonstrates the impact that residential construction has on all communities, big and small.
 To view the data online, click here.